 On receipt of a completed referral form, managers at New Horizons NW Ltd will meet to discuss if they believe the needs and care of the young person can be successfully met.
 An answer will be given to the authority within three working hours.

-If New Horizons NW Ltd agrees to take the emergency placement then a "Placement Agreement" confirming placement, fees and initially how long the young person will be in our care will be emailed to the placing authority.
+If New Horizons NW Ltd agrees to take the emergency placement then a "Placement Agreement" confirming placement will be emailed to the placing authority.

 On return of this signed "Placement Agreement", New Horizons NW Ltd will: